liquid glass epoxy thickness restriction

 Lastly, the UV resistance of liquid glass epoxy should be considered.
 While the epoxy provides excellent UV yellowing resistance, excessive thickness can impact its ability to withstand long-term sun exposure.
 It’s important to strike a balance between thickness and the desired level of UV protection.

-See also Durable Epoxy for Casting
+See also Liquid Glass Epoxy Alternatives

 Testing Methods for Determining Thickness Limit